 Family Online Safety Contract

-One way to encourage a discussion on cyber safety with young people is by creating a family contract together.
+One way to encourage a discussion on online safety with young people is by creating a family contract together.

 This way everyone knows what is expected of them when they’re using the internet - including mobile phones, tablets and other devices.